- Royal Caribbean. Ships: Anthem, Harmony, Allure and Oasis of the Seas

 4. Disney Cruise Line

-Mickey's Pool, for the youngest cruisers, is on one side of the ship, and an adults-only pool is located on the other, with Donald's Pool in the center for families or general use.
+Mickey's Pool, for the youngest cruisers, is on one side of the ship, and an adults-only pool is located on the other, with Donald's Pool in the centre for families or general use.
 The popular AquaDuck waterslide is a big hit with families on Fantasy and Dream, while the AquaDunk thrills onboard Disney Magic.
 On Fantasy and Magic, the AquaLab has sprayers and geysers perfect for the smallest passengers.
-Other great facilities include the Walt Disney Theatre, which features live shows featuring favorite Disney characters; the Buena Vista Theatre, which screens first-run movies; and D Lounge, which presents interactive activities for kids and parents.
+Other great facilities include the Walt Disney Theatre, which features live shows featuring favourite Disney characters; the Buena Vista Theatre, which screens first-run movies; and D Lounge, which presents interactive activities for kids and parents.

 5. Princess Cruises

 Princess' ships include expansive programmes, facilities and accommodation for parents and children.
 Princess' newest and largest ships, Royal and Regal Princess, have even more great additions for families, including expanded kids' club spaces, more dining options, a batting cage and laser shooting range, a bigger pool deck with a water and light show and poolside cabanas.

 Further, as part of the expansion of its partnership with Discovery Communications, Princess is revamping the youth venues on several of its ships to include lively, modern decor.
 Although only some ships are receiving physical renovations, the children's programme includes fun and educational activities -- think science experiments and destination-immersive pursuits -- and has been rolled out fleetwide.